Introducing Redpanda Migrator for Redpanda Connect

 • Single metrics endpoint with all you need to know about progress and health.
 No second guessing.

-While you can continue using MirrorMaker2 (MM2) and the Kafka Connect ecosystem with Redpanda clusters, we designed our new Kafka Migrator for Redpanda Connect to address common concerns voiced by customers and internal Redpanda operators alike.
+While you can continue using MirrorMaker2 (MM2) and the Kafka Connect ecosystem with Redpanda clusters, we designed our new Redpanda Migrator for Redpanda Connect to address common concerns voiced by customers and internal Redpanda operators alike.

 • Requires complex deployment and setup: Running MM2 in distributed mode involves the complexities and infrastructure overhead of running a second distributed system alongside Kafka.